Management information: Coronavirus (COVID-19) disease reports

 - the majority of reports received since 10 April were for workers in the Health and Social Work sector (including for example hospitals, residential homes and day care).
-Around two-thirds (65%) of reports were recorded by employers against these activities, although the actual percentage may be higher as it is known that many reports for this sector get mis-classified by employers, particularly to the accommodation sector and to other personal services.
+Over 60% of reports were recorded by employers against these activities, although the actual percentage may be higher as it is known that many reports for this sector get mis-classified by employers, particularly to the accommodation sector and to other personal services.